Configuration#

 (Using a custom default thumbnail)thumbnail_size

-(Setting gallery thumbnail size)line_numbers
+(Setting gallery thumbnail size)image_srcset

 (Image scrapers)compress_images

-(Compressing images)image_srcset
+(Compressing images)

-(Minimal reported time)show_memory
+(Minimal reported time)write_computation_times

-(Showing memory consumption)show_signature
+(Showing memory consumption)junit

 (Making cell magic executable in notebooks)first_notebook_cell